diesh/Coaching-staging/_posts/2025-06-26-does-mentorship-still-matter.md

 date: 2025-06-26
 comments: true
 ---
+_Is AI going to kill your job? 🤷‍♂️ AI can’t replace what happens between two people._
 > “Learn from trends, but design clothes that still flatter the body.”
 > — My mother, a fashion designer